RemoteSalad/weather_monitor_log/README.md

 3. Edit ./docker-compose.yml:services:OWE-* to target wherever's weather you're interest in monitoring.
 4. If you change the names of the Exporters, you'll need to modify them accordingly in ./prometheus/prometheus.yml (scrape-configs:targets)

-&emsp;With this you can run docker compose --profile scrape up -d and view the running containers.
+&emsp;With this you can run *docker compose --profile scrape up -d* and view the running containers.
 If you want to run the Elastic component there is still more to do.

----
-#More to do from here

-5. Create an Elastic cloud (trial) account.
+5. Create an Elastic cloud (trial) [account](https://www.elastic.co/cloud/).

 6. Create ./secrets/filebeat.env and ./secrets/logstash.env with the appropriate environment variables

-    6b. logstash keystore steps
+    > filebeat.env: <br> ELASTIC_CLOUD="https://*elastic:\<GeneratedPassword\>*.*\<CloudServiceURL\>*:443/" <br><br>
+    > logstash.env: <br> CLOUD_ID=*\<CloudMachineName\>:\<GeneratedServiceId\>* <br> CLOUD_AUTH=*elastic:\<GeneratedPassword\>* <br> CONF_OUTPUT_URL="https://*elastic:\<GeneratedPassword\>*.*\<CloudServiceURL\>*:443/"

+    6a.
+If you wanted to avoid Logstash writing the environment variable credentials into your config files at run time you need to implement them in a [keystore](https://www.elastic.co/guide/en/logstash/current/keystore.html).
+It's unplesant but the process I found recommended is to run a Logstash container, use *docker exec* to enter a logstash container and [create a keystore](https://www.elastic.co/guide/en/logstash/current/keystore.html#creating-keystore) with the above needed credentials (remember the password).

+    6b.
+Then with *docker cp* you can copy the encrypted keystore to your host machine.

+    6c.
+Finally to the ./secrets/logstash.env you only need to pass *LOGSTASH_KEYSTORE_PASS=\<YourPassword\>*

 N.B.
 I designated the logs' output format as json with the plan to manipulate them in Logstash later, but I prefer their non-json representations for reading.
 That can be altered in the docker-compose.yml:services:[service]:command field for Prometheus and Alertmanager.
 For Grafana, Filebeat and Logstash, you'll need to check their respective configuration files.

+---

 ## Closing Remarks
 &emsp;Ultimately the time for comprehending the Elastic stack caused me scale back alternative goals.
--more interesting/present recording rules
--grafana dashboard (package)
--add grafana/prom/elastic pics?
--alerting
--see those in the outline
+With more time to devote to the project I would first like to create and package a grafana dashboard.
+There appear to be a few plugins that would be interesting to try (like this [windspeed one](https://grafana.com/grafana/plugins/fatcloud-windrose-panel/)).
+The Alerting rules could be created to have functional warnings about unpleasant weather.
+Also the "Steps to Reproduce" could be packaged in a script to streamline the set up.